tobenot/Basic-Web-Game/README.md

 └── ...
 ```

-A more detailed breakdown of the project structure is available in [DOCUMENTATION.md](./DOCUMENTATION.md#项目结构).
+A more detailed breakdown of the project structure is available in [our documentation](./docs/02-project-structure.md).

 ## 🎨 Customization